grmarxer/Onboarding/Case_Study_7-Routing.md

 - Client 1 NIC 1 can ping Client 2 NIC 1 (VLAN 1 to VLAN 2 to VLAN 3 to VLAN 4)

-__Note:__  You will be expected to use tcpdump to show that the traffic from client 1 to client 2 and from client 2 to client 1 is traversing the correct interfaces at each hop.
+__Note:__  You will be expected to use tcpdump to show the traffic traversing each interface (request/reply) from client 1 to client 2.